DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringApi.md

 > SecurityMonitoringSignalsListResponse ListSecurityMonitoringSignals(ctx, datadog.ListSecurityMonitoringSignalsOptionalParameters{})

-Get a quick list of security signals
+The list endpoint returns security signals that match a search query.
+Both this endpoint and the POST endpoint can be used interchangeably when listing security signals.

 ### Example